 Another child’s mummy, found in one of the burial chambers, has been X-rayed and shows a plaque atop the chest of the deceased.

-Well-reserved sarcophagi still had brightly-painted colors
+Well-reserved sarcophagi were still painted in bright colors

 Some of the mummified bodies were of elderly people, as evidenced by the visible signs of arthritis in their bones; others were of women or small children, including an infant.